 Is important to note that all the martian methane detections reported since 2009 [Krasnopolsky, 2011; Krasnopolsky, 2012; Villanueva et al., 2013; Webster et al., 2013; Webster et al., 2015 and Aoki et al., 2018] are <9 ppbv or below detection thresholds altogether.
 Also, many of the Earth-based and orbital detections are an order of magnitude greater than the TLS-SAM background, which is odd considering the sporadic nature of the remote measurements.
 The reason could be a weak signal, poor spectral resolution, telluric line contamination, instrument noise or performance issues associated with previous remote measurements, as mentioned before.

-The instrument NOMAD (Nadir and Occultation for MArs Discovery), a spectrometer suite on board ESA ExoMars Trace Gas Orbiter (TGO) will provide from ~May 2018 the spectrum of sunlight across a wide range of wavelengths, enabling the valuable detection of volatile reservoirs in the Mars atmosphere and particularly the sources and the sinks of methane (it is designed to measure the first vertical profiles of methane on Mars) and other important trace gases, providing insights into the nature of their sources through the study of gas ratios and isotopes, even in low concentrations, with high sensitivity up to a thousand times more resolution than its predecessors.
+The instruments NOMAD (Nadir and Occultation for MArs Discovery, Vandaele et al., [2018]) and ACS (Atmospheric Chemistry Suite, Korablev et al., [2018]), a spectrometer suite on board ESA ExoMars Trace Gas Orbiter (TGO) will provide from ~May 2018 the spectrum of sunlight across a wide range of wavelengths, enabling the valuable detection of volatile reservoirs in the Mars atmosphere and particularly the sources and the sinks of methane (it is designed to measure the first vertical profiles of methane on Mars) and other important trace gases, providing insights into the nature of their sources through the study of gas ratios and isotopes, even in low concentrations, with high sensitivity up to a thousand times more resolution than its predecessors.
 In addition to identifying the constituents of the Martian atmosphere, NOMAD will also map their locations.
 These future TGO observations will help to validate our MRAMS methane simulations.

 Acknowledgments

 As with all large space missions, the ability to conduct science depends upon the dedication of hundreds of scientists, engineers and managers.
 The authors are grateful for the hard work of the MSL team, without whose dedication none of this work could be accomplished.
 The authors would also like to explicitly thank the MSL science team for their efforts.
 Additionally, this manuscript benefited greatly from comments and discussions provided by Timothy Michaels (SETI), Michael Mischna (NASA Jet Propulsion Laboratory), Aymeric Spiga (Sorbonne Université, LMD), Alberto G. Fairén (Cornell/Centro de Astrobiología), Lorie Bruhwiler (NOAA) and Cesar Menor-Salván (Georgia Tech).
-This work was supported by the Spanish Ministry of Economy and Competitiveness under contract ESP2016-79612-C3-1-R and by the NASA/Jet Propulsion Laboratory under subcontract 1356597.
+This work was supported by the Spanish Ministry of Economy and Competitiveness under contract ESP2016-79612-C3-1-R, and by the NASA/Jet Propulsion Laboratory under subcontract 1356597.
+We acknowledge the support of the Belgian Science Policy Office (BELSPO) through the Interuniversity Attraction Poles Program Planet Topers, the BRAIN-be Program SCOOP and the ESA/PRODEX Program.

 Supplementary material